 3. Solidarity isn’t tokenism.

 Dr. Martin Luther King Jr. introduced the concept of “tokenism.”
 Notably, in his 1962 essay, “A Bold Design for a New South,” he wrote, “Tokenism was the inevitable outgrowth of the Administration’s design for dealing with discrimination.”
 I have found myself in situations where white liberals have asked me to work with them, and the first thing that was said to me was, “we’re so excited to make things more diverse around here!”
 Tokenism occurs when a group of white liberals allows a Black woman to join them, and says, “that’s enough activism for today.”
 The moment I, the only Black woman in the group, opened my mouth and started talking about race, wanted to organize around anti-racism, or even include other Black people, was the moment I was met with winces of doubt and disapproval.
 The white liberals began to zone out, until they saw my ideas as self-serving and convenient opportunities to use Black women as their “teachable moments,” in order to meet their end goal to appear “more diverse.”
 This is insincere.
-To be an ally means to be genuinely inclined to ensure that Black women are seen, heard and accepted at all times, without “performing.”
-White liberals, there is absolutely no point in addressing yourself as an ally, when you’re not willing to do the work, which includes active listening, and showing up when we need you to at a minimum.
+To practice allyship means to be genuinely inclined to ensure that Black women are seen, heard and accepted at all times, without “performing.”
+White liberals, there is absolutely no point in addressing yourself as an ally under any circumstance, and especially when you’re unwilling to do the work, which includes active listening, and showing up when we need you to at a minimum.

 4. The Solidarity you Gave to other white liberals, should also be given to Black women.